 This Program is offered in conjunction with Pacific Institute for Essential Conversations (PIEC).
-PIEC is an accredited learning center for Clinical Pastoral Education and pastoral supervision.
+PIEC is an accredited learning center for Clinical Pastoral Education.

 Tuition for the Community Chaplaincy Program is $3500.
 Financing is available through Global Ministries University.
 A non-refundable application fee of $25.00 is required with an additional $475 commitment payment.
 This will be deducted from the $3500 tuition if one stays in the program which requires a commitment of six months and 40 supervised hours of service in clinical placement in collaboration with PIEC.